Battle of Remagen: Shortened war in Europe

 Eisenhower described capturing the bridge as "one of those rare and fleeting opportunities which occasionally arise in war and which, if grasped, have incalculable effects on determining future success".
 Later on, he commented, "We were across the Rhine, on a permanent bridge; the traditional defensive barrier to the heart of Germany was pierced.
 The final defeat of the enemy, which we had long calculated would be accomplished in the spring and summer campaigning of 1945, was suddenly now, in our minds, just around the corner."
 General George C. Marshall commented, "The bridgehead provided a serious threat to the heart of Germany, a diversion of incalculable value.
 It became a springboard for the final offensive to come."

 Various sources credit the capture of the Ludendorff Bridge with shortening the war in Europe by weeks to months and reducing the number of casualties that the Allies might otherwise have incurred.
 Pulitzer Prize-winning journalist Hal Boyle wrote that capturing the bridge had "saved the American nation 5,000 dead and 10,000 wounded".
 War correspondent Wes Gallagher of the Associated Press exulted that the event had shortened the war by months.
 Historian and author Ken Hechler concluded that "the capture of the Ludendorff Bridge materially hastened the ending of the war".
 John Thompson, a reporter for the Chicago Tribune, said seizing the bridge shortened the war against Germany by "several weeks".
 Another author credited the operation with shortening the war in Europe by approximately six months.
 Col. F. Russel Lyons, the III Corps engineer, said after the war that the Allies' ability to use the bridge saved the Allies two months and 35,000 casualties.

 General Albert Kesselring described the battle as the "Crime of Remagen.
 It broke the front along the Rhine."
-Hermann Göring said that the capture of the bridge "made a long defense impossible".
+Göring said that the capture of the bridge "made a long defense impossible".
 Major General Carl Wagener, Chief of staff to Field Marshall Walter Model, said that capturing the bridge signaled the end of the war for the Germans:

 Dissenting voices include that of German general Friedrich von Mellenthin, who said:

 The official history "U.S. Army in World War II - European Theatre of Operations" states: